lneely/acme-denote/README.md

 **Window Mode** - Rename from an active note window:

-From any note window (encrypted, binary, or text), highlight and execute:
+From any open note window, highlight and execute:

 ```
 Drn 'new title' tag1,tag2